MrFix-Autotesting-Framework/MrFix-Autotesting-Framework/README.md

 If there is a variable "driver" in the method, it is a variable of the Selenium Webdriver type.
 For example: driver = webdriver.Chrome()

+What's new in version 7.0.4 ?
+    - The list of required packages additionally installed during mrfix installation has been corrected

 What's new in version 7.0.3 ?
     - Changed "setup.py" file to install additional packages